chizzletaz/MilestoneProject4/README.md

         - Add these to requirements.
         `pip3 freeze > requirements.txt`
         - Add storages to INSTALLED APPS in `settings.py`.
-        - Add the following settings to `settings.py` , where to find static and media files and which url's to use.
+        - Add the following settings to `settings.py`.
         ```
         if 'USE_AWS' in os.environ:
             # Cache control